Te Deum Chamber Choir is an ensemble for highly skilled singers to share, grow, and be inspired to create powerful choral music.

 Ann Lewis is in her eighth season with Te Deum Chamber Choir.
 She graduated from William Jewell College in 2009 with degrees in piano performance and church music with a vocal emphasis.
 In 2013, she completed a Master of Arts in Teaching from the University of Central Missouri.
 She currently is in her third year of teaching at Marshall High School, where she serves as choral director, teaches music appreciation courses, and serves as the ping pong club sponsor!
 Prior to teaching at MHS, Ann served as the accompanist at Liberty North High School from 2010-2013.
 In addition to Te Deum, Ann also sings at the Gathering, the contemporary worship service at Village Presbyterian Church.
 Outside of the music realm, Ann works at Anthropologie to support her dress addiction.
 She also enjoys baking and supporting the Missouri Tigers, Chiefs, and Royals.

 Joshua Maize is recognized as a lyric baritone with a unique and beautiful sound, especially fitting for early music.
-This is his fifth season with Te Deum Chamber Choir and third season with Te Deum Antiqua, where he serves as Artistic Associate and vocalist.
-He has been a member of a number of ensembles including Simon Carrington Chamber Singers, Spire Chamber Ensemble, and KC Collegium Vocale.
-He is currently choirmaster for Grace Episcopal Church, having previously served as choral scholar for Grace Episcopal Cathedral and choral intern for Village Presbyterian Church.
+This is his sixth season with Te Deum Chamber Choir and fourth season with Te Deum Antiqua.
+He has been a member of a number of ensembles including Simon Carrington Chamber Singers, Norfolk Chamber Chorus, Spire Chamber Ensemble, and KC Collegium Vocale.
+He is currently director of music and choirmaster for Grace Episcopal Church, having previously served as choral scholar for Grace Episcopal Cathedral and choral intern for Village Presbyterian Church.
 Josh is working on a Doctor of Musical Arts degree in conducting under Robert Bode at the University of Missouri-Kansas City Conservatory of Music and Dance.
 He holds master’s degrees in musicology and church music from the University of Kansas, and a Bachelor of Music Education from UMKC.
 Josh is a recipient of the Ellen Battell Stoeckel Vocal Fellowship from Yale University and his teachers have included Mariana Farah, Raymond Feener, and Ryan Board.

 Ryan Oldham, a composer and trumpeter, is currently an adjunct assistant professor at the University of Missouri-Kansas City Conservatory of Music and Dance.
 He holds degrees from the UMKC (D.M.A.), University of Louisville (M.M), and the Indiana University of Pennsylvania (B.A.).
 He primarily writes music for acoustic instruments.
 His works vary in scope from several operas to piano miniatures, and everything in between.
 Ryan’s music has been performed in Sweden, Mexico, and the United States.
 In addition to composition, Ryan is a trumpet player and contributing composer in the free-form improvisation trio E. I. O. (Ensemble of Irreproducible Outcomes).